parallelworks/MetricExtraction/README.md

             "1:20:5"     # extracts at steps starting from 1 through not past 20, by step 5
             "-2:"        # extracts the last two steps
             ```
 -   **extractStatsTimes**: Defines the simulation times at which the metrics/statistics are extracted.
-Please, note that if **extractStatsTimeSteps** is difined **extractStatsTimes** will be ignored.
+Please, note that if **extractStatsTimeSteps** is defined **extractStatsTimes** will be ignored.
 The times can be set as follows:
     -   "last" or "latest": (**default**) The metrics from the last time step of the simulation are extracted
     -   "all" : The metrics from every simulation time point are extracted
     -   "first": The metrics from the first time step of the simulation are extracted